alaa-aqeel/books-API/README.md

 | ------------------------- | ---------------- | ------ |
 | lang                      | part of book language | String |

-* ordering of letters in parameter value should be same as the book language

 ### Sample request